thunderclient/thunder-client-support/README.md

 <a name="contribution"></a>
 ## Contribution Guidelines
+* **Documentation**: if you like to improvement documentation, please dubmit PR.
-* As the project is not open source, when you submit feature request or bug, if you know the solution, please submit code sample or a sample project in **node or .Net**.
+* As the project is not open source, when you submit feature request or bug, if you know the solution, please submit code sample or link.
 * Two modules are open for contribution, let me know if you like to contribute
   * Code Snippet Generation
-  * Open API file import/export
+  * Import of OpenAPI json/yaml files
+  * Import of Insomnia Collections

 <a name="privacy"></a>
 ## Privacy